fghibellini/nix-haskell-monorepo/monorepo-nix-expressions/README.md

 Now it's time to put our haskell code to work.
 Each of our haskell packages has to have a corresponding nix expression describing how to build it.
-Since we can assume the set of haskell packages and their dependencies will be chaning quite often, we better generate those nix files.
+Since we can assume the set of haskell packages and their dependencies will be changing quite often, we better generate those nix files.

 To achieve this I use a very simple bash script that expects a directory as an argument.